Damnoen Saduak district: Infrastructure

-Pop culture
+In popular culture

 Damnoen Saduak is the setting of a Thai country song (luk thung), titled 'Damnoen Jaa' (ดำเนินจ๋า, "Oh Damnoen").
 It was sung by Suraphol Sombatcharoen in the year 1966.
 It can be considered as one of his signature songs, which earned him the nickname "King of Luk Thung".
 The lyrics can be interpreted in two ways: describing the beauty of Damnoen girl, or mentioning his love for a woman named "Damnoen".
 However, this song is said to bring great pleasure to Damnoen Saduak resident.

 The origin of this song took place on March 3, 1966, when four luk thung bands joined in a music contest in Damnoen Saduak.
 At that time, the result of the contest was judged from a garlands (phuang malai) and applause received from the audience.
 The band of Suraphol Sombatcharoen, who performed as the last, then they announced the first song he wrote especially for Damnoen people.
 It is titled "Damnoen Jaa", his band got lots of garlands from the first song.
 Then they continued with the second song "Nueng Nai Damnoen" (หนึ่งในดำเนิน, "One in Damnoen"), the audience poured their love to Sombatcharoen's band ever since.

 For this reason, Damnoen Saduak is called "Nashville of Luk Thung".